-If you want to use C libraries in go, you need something to wrap it in your go.
-We do have couple libraries — actually 2 ;-) I chose
+If you want to use C libraries in GO, you need a library to wrap binginds in your GO.
+We do have a couple of libraries — actually 2 ;-) I chose

-And problem started multiplying, because if it’s not “native” there is a huge chance that something will be broken.
-So I had to “new” VIPS version, where something wasn’t handled properly, or to old where Go library didn’t have wrappers completed yet.
-And compiling VIPS with multiple dependencies it’s not an easy task.
+And the problems started multiplying because if it’s not “native” there is a huge chance that something will be broken.
+So I had to “new” VIPS version, where something wasn’t handled properly, or too old where GO library didn’t have wrappers completed yet.
+And compiling VIPS with multiple dependencies, it’s not an easy task.

-You can see error messages until you get into specific operation, like fe cropping images and you get lovely message:
+You can see error messages until you get into a specific operation, like fe: cropping images and you get a lovely message:

 jpegsave_buffer: no property named 'subsample_mode'

-After couple of iterations of trying — and reporting bugs — I found a match, and finally got it working.
+After a couple of iterations of trying — and reporting bugs — I found a match and finally got it working.

 And YES —VIPS is blazing fast.
-No issues with big images, beautiful support for WEBP format (reading), and super easy EXIF handling.
+There are no issues with big images, support for WEBP format (reading), and super easy EXIF handling.

-My good advise is — stick with exact VIPS version, and make sure that you are not updating it without proper smoke testing.
+My good advice is — to stick with the exact VIPS version and make sure that you are not updating it without proper smoke testing.